IBM-Bluemix-Docs/containers/cs_app_knative.md

 You can configure Knative to assign host names from your own custom domain that you configured with TLS.
 {: shortdesc}

-By default, every app is assigned a public subdomain from your Ingress subdomain in the format `<knative_service_name>.<namespace>.<ingress_subdomain>` that you can use to access the app from the Internet.
+By default, every app is assigned a public subdomain from your Ingress subdomain in the format `<knative_service_name>-<namespace>.<ingress_subdomain>` that you can use to access the app from the Internet.
 In addition, a private host name is assigned to your app in the format `<knative_service_name>.<namespace>.cluster.local` that you can use to access your app from within the cluster.
 If you want to assign host names from a custom domain that you own, you can change the Knative configmap to use the custom domain instead.

 1. Create a custom domain.
 To register your custom domain, work with your Domain Name Service (DNS) provider or [IBM Cloud DNS](/docs/infrastructure/dns?topic=dns-getting-started).
 2. Configure your domain to route incoming network traffic to the IBM-provided Ingress gateway.
 Choose between these options: